What is the difference between OrACORe and PIVOT?

 How much study participant interaction can research assistants expect to have?

 This depends primarily on the project(s) to which you are assigned.
-Some, like TeMPO and ORBIT, come with a lot of participant-facing responsibilities, such as conducting musculoskeletal exams and recruiting subjects in clinic.
+Some, like KArAT and INFORM, come with a lot of participant-facing responsibilities, such as conducting musculoskeletal exams and recruiting subjects in clinic.
 Others, like OAPol, have minimal participant interaction.
 Most research assistants are working on at least one project which requires participant interaction.

-No matter which projects you’re on, though, all research assistants have opportunities to gain clinical experience, including shadowing Brigham physicians, attending rounds and case conferences, and working with clinicians in the office.
+No matter what projects you’re on, all research assistants have opportunities to gain clinical experience, including shadowing Brigham physicians, attending rounds and case conferences, and working with clinicians in the office.

 Is there a lot of collaboration?